Virtuant/katacoda-scenarios/ansible/01-ansible-getting-started/step5.md

+## Prepare Remote Connection: Transfer SSH public Key to Target

+1\.
 Let us copy the public key of the Ansible host to a shared folder, we have prepared beforehand.

 `cp ~/.ssh/id_rsa.pub /shared_volume/ansible_id_rsa.pub`{{execute HOST1}}